Friday, April 18, 2014

 Friday, January 17, 2014

 The Washington Capitals are taking fan experience to the next level with Google Glass.
 By now everyone has heard of the new technology but how would your experience be enhanced if you could be hands free but still hooked into your device?
 The Capitals will be the first pro team to launch Skybox Google Glass coming soon to the Washington Capitals home games.
-If you want a preview of how cool these are check out this video:

 Check out what happened at the San Jose Sharks v.
 Washington Capitals game on January 14th right off of the face-off during the first period between Mike Brown and Aaron Valpatti.
 These boys kept the fists flying as they made contact with each other over and over again.
 A good old fashion beating, that ended in blood soaked jerseys.
 These boys get NHL best fight of the week.
 Pulling heart strings all over the world Children’s wish recipient Braden Nienaber tossed out Buffalo Sabres captain Steve Ott from the ceremonial puck drop.
 This is what hockey is all about, check out this super cute clip: